Inference Gateway CLI

 # Test and commit

-> "Run the test suite to verify the fix"
+> "Run test suite to verify"

-> "/git commit" # AI generates commit message
+> "/git commit"

-Workflow 2: Feature Development from Scratch
+Feature Development

 infer chat

-> "Read the CONTRIBUTING.md and understand the project structure"
+> "Read CONTRIBUTING.md and understand project structure"

 # Shift+Tab to Plan Mode